• About

 • Banana: Add 1 banana (chopped) for extra sweetness and a mild banana flavor (Chunky Monkey, anyone??).

-🥄 How To Make These Cookies
+🥄 How To Make Black Bean Cookies

 Preheat oven to 375 degrees F. Line two baking sheets with parchment paper.